dwmetz/CyberPipe/README.md

 - KAPE KapeTriage collection is run using VHDX as output format [$hostname.vhdx]
 - VHDX transfers to network
 - Removes the local KAPE directory after completion
-- Writes a “Process complete” text file to network to signal investigators that collection is ready for analysis.
+- Writes a “Process complete” text file to network to signal investigators that collection is ready for analysis

 ## CSIRT-Collect_USB